jeff-hykin/deno-guillotine/README.md

     - On Linux/Mac we can make a `./install` file that is just a relative symlink to `install.ps1`.
 Volia, typing `./install` now executes the `./install.ps1` file.
   - If you don't care about Windows supoort, delete the non-ps1 file (the symlink), and then just rename the `.ps1` file so that it doesn't have a `.ps1`.

+# How can something be valid Powershell, Bash, and Deno all at the same time?

+I wrote out an explaination [here](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell/67292076#67292076) that covers the basics, and it was fairly straightforward to add support for JavaScript on top of Bash/Powershell.
+In particular, I just took the offical Deno install script and compressed it to fit inline at the top of a file.

 # How do I verify this isn't malicious?

 Glad you asked!